 In July 2012, Jim Remedio delivered a presentation on the Black Star service to representatives of remote Indigenous broadcasters from around the country, gathered for a meeting in Alice Springs.
 Other remote service hubs are reliant on satellite only, a send-only option to distribute centralised programming, and the postal service to deliver program material to be inserted at a local level.
 You can read more about the history or remote area broadcasting below.

 The Black Star network service rolled out through 2012 to Wujal Wujal, Woorabinda, Mornington Island, Hope Vale, Pormpuraaw, Doomadgee, Napranum, Kowanyama and Lockhart River, with Aurukun the last of the 11 original RIBS services to connect, in March 2013.
 This was a huge achievement for the QRAM team and a huge step forward for remote broadcasting.

 Inspired by what Black Star is offering, further communities contacted QRAM with a view to getting their very first radio services.
 Yarrabah, south of Cairns, was the first cab off the rank, with planning beginning in the second half of 2012 and the station going to air in April 2013.
 Around the same time an Atherton Tablelands repeater service was established, providing services for the first time to the many Aboriginal people living in the region.
-The Normanton community, in the Gulf of Carpentaria approached QRAM in 2012 and the parties worked together to submit an application for a licence and transmission equipment.
-Funds for transmission facilities came through in July 2013, so the community is now targeting a 2014 start date.
-Communities in Burketown, Mossman, around the Lakeland region and Coen in the northern part of Cape York have also started discussions.
+The Normanton community, in the Gulf of Carpentaria approached QRAM in 2012 and the parties worked together to submit an application for a licence and transmission equipment a service followed shortly after in 2014.
+Cooktown and Lakeland Downs were commissioned in 2016-17.
+Communities in Burketown, Mossman, and Coen in the northern part of Cape York are also in the planning stages.

 2013 also saw the launch of the Black Star app, which provides mobile device access to the core Black Star service webstream.